 Step 1 - First draft.

 ExCBs, ExTLs or Members of the IECEx Executive may propose a Draft ExTAG Decision Sheet.

+Step 1.1.

-Prior to preparation of a draft Decision Sheet, the Originator shall first consult with the Maintenance Team (MT) Convener for the responsible Standard, where applicable, noting that the MT Convener cannot prevent the Originator proceeding to issue a proposed draft Decision Sheet to the IECEx Secretariat.
+-First the Originator shall contact the Maintenance Team (MT) Convener(s) for the responsible Standard(s) to determine if there is any work currently underway for this matter that needs to be taken into account.

+The MT Convener provides input but cannot prevent the Originator proceeding to issue a proposed draft Decision Sheet to the IECEx Secretariat.
 A copy of the correspondence should be sent to the IEC TC 31 IECEx Liaison.

+As part of the Draft the Originator shall suggest how the proposed Decision Sheet affects existing certified products and whether the DS shall be applicable to:

+- projects commenced prior to publication of the DS; and

+- all certifications issued after its publication; or

+- only for the new certifications (Issue No. 0) and their subsequent revisions,

+Step 1.2.

-The IECEx Secretariat, in consultation with the ExTAG Officers, shall edit the first draft, if necessary, via correspondence with the originator.
+The IECEx Secretariat, in consultation with the ExTAG Officers (ExTAG Chair and ExTAG Deputy Chair), shall edit the first draft, if necessary, via correspondence with the Originator.

-Once a Draft EXTAG Decision Sheet has been approved for circulation by the ExTAG Officers the IECEx Secretariat will prepare the draft ExTAG Decision Sheet (“ExTAG DS”) as an ExTAG document for circulation.
+Once a Draft ExTAG Decision Sheet has been approved for circulation by the ExTAG Officers the IECEx Secretariat will prepare the draft ExTAG Decision Sheet (ExTAG DS) as an ExTAG document for circulation.

-The wording in the Question and Answer sections of the draft ExTAG DS and any accepted ExTAG DS shall follow the ISO/IEC Directives Part 2 requirements.

 Step 2 - Circulation of the first draft.

-The IECEx Secretariat will circulate the Draft ExTAG Decision Sheet for comment to ExTAG Members except Chairs and Secretaries of IEC TC 31 and SCs.
+The IECEx Secretariat will circulate the Draft ExTAG Decision Sheet for comment to ExTAG Members except Chairs and Secretaries of IEC TC 31 and Subcommittees (SCs)

 However, circulation shall include to the IEC TC 31 IECEx Liaison who will coordinate the consultation within IEC TC 31 via the IECEx Web Site under ExTAG Committee Documents.
 At this time the IECEx Secretariat will issue an email circular advising the members of ExTAG and IECEx Management Committee (ExMC) (for information only) and the IEC TC 31 IECEx Liaison of the availability of the document for comment on the web site.

 The comment period is normally 6 weeks.

-Where the comment period is less than 6 weeks this must be justified and agreed by the ExTAG Chairman and identified on the cover sheet for the draft ExTAG DS.
+Where the comment period is less than 6 weeks this must be justified and agreed by the ExTAG Chair and identified on the cover sheet for the draft ExTAG DS.

 Step 3 - Handling of draft ExTAG DS comments

+ExTAG Members and TC 31 IECEx Liaison with the exception of Chairs and Secretaries of IEC TC 31 and Subcommittees (SCs) are to contribute to the development of ExTAG Decision Sheets according to the following process..

+Step 3.1 Comments

+- Submit comments directly, on the separate comments table provided for each Draft ExTAG Decision Sheet, to the IECEx Secretariat.

+IEC MT:

-ExTAG Members are expected to contribute to the development of ExTAG Decision Sheets and may submit comments directly, on the separate comments table provided for each Draft ExTAG Decision Sheet, to the IECEx Secretariat.
-Comments from the IEC TC 31 IECEx Liaison will be considered within the relevant IEC TC 31 groups as determined by the TC 31 IECEx Liaison prior to submitting a single set of comments that represent the IEC MT’s position.
+Comments from the IEC TC 31 IECEx Liaison will be considered within the relevant IEC TC 31 groups as determined by the TC 31 IECEx Liaison prior to submitting a single set of comments that represent the IEC MT’s position, by the TC 31 IECEx Liaison.

-Comments, as well as observations on these comments from the originator, are circulated as an Ex TAG Document via the Web Site as above.
+The compilation of all comments, as well as observations on these comments from the Originator, are circulated as an Ex TAG Document via the Web Site as above.

+Sumitted comments shall be labelled as either of the following.

+-general

+-technical

+-editorial

+Step 3.2 Originators statement

+After circulation of the draft DS all comments are collected and sent to the Originator for completion of the Observation Column and their recommendation as to the next step.

+-Allocation of comments given by the Originator

 For consistency, the dispositions of comments shall be allocated as follows (the use of acronyms for the following are not permitted):

 a) Accepted.